rtmigo/neatest_py/README.md

 # [neatest](https://github.com/rtmigo/neatest_py)
-Runs standard Python unittest discovery and testing, while providing a more concise and readable way of configuring the tests.
+Runs standard Python unittest discovery and testing.
+Provides a more intuitive way of configuring the tests.

 `neatest` replaces the shell command `python -m unittest discover ...`  with a brief programmatic call from Python code.